Shkyrockett/engine/Conventions.md

 ### Var declaration

-Use var where apropriate.
+Use var where appropriate.
 Declaring a field in a method as var, you can let the compiler determine what the return type is.
 This can make long List or array declarations easier to read.

 ```c#
 var list = new List<double> {3, 1, 4, 1, 5, 9,  2, 6};